Survive The Onset

 On the other side of the patio, the television droned softly, unnoticed.
 A news anchor’s voice rose and fell with practiced urgency.

-“…breaking news… outbreak initially reported in the Chinese city of Chongqing… unconfirmed reports in cities across Europe and North America, including Los Angeles and New York… tensions high… reports of violence…”
+“…breaking news… outbreak initially reported in the Chinese city of Chongqing… unconfirmed reports in cities across Europe and North America, including Los Angeles and New York… tensions high… sporadic reports of violence…”

 No one looked up.